AnkithKumar89/fs-dbms-project/README.md

-# amc-dbms-project

-# Title: Faculty Student Database Management System with Cloud Integration and Automated Data Extraction
+# Faculty Student Database Management System with Cloud Integration and Automated Data Extraction

 ## Description
 The Faculty Student Database Management System is a software application designed to manage student data for various departments within a university.
 The system includes cloud integration, which allows for locally maintained data to be transferred to a cloud database for web serving.
 The web server allows teachers to access student data online.